Traci Lords: Early life

 Traci Lords was born Nora Louise Kuzma on May 7, 1968, in Steubenville, Ohio, to Louis and Patricia Kuzma.
-Her father's parents were of Ukrainian descent, while her mother was of Irish ancestry.
+Her father was of Ukrainian descent, while her mother was of Irish ancestry.
 Louis was employed as a steelworker.
 Lords has one elder sister and two younger sisters.
 Her parents divorced when she was seven years old and Lords moved with her mother and three sisters to her great-grandmother's house.
 Following the divorce, her alcoholic, abusive father got partial custody.
-Around that same time, her mother enrolled at the College of Steubenville (now the Franciscan University of Steubenville) and became employed part-time.
+Around that same time, her mother enrolled at the College of Steubenville, now the Franciscan University of Steubenville, and became employed part-time.

+In her autobiography, Traci Lords: Underneath It All, Lords recounts being raped by a 16-year-old boy she had a crush on when she was 10.
+She later described it as "the single most traumatizing thing that ever happened to me in my life."
+When Lords was 13, she moved with her sisters, her mother, and her mother's new boyfriend (who Lords refers to in her book by the name Roger Hays) to Redondo Beach, California.
+She did not see her father for many years after.
+In September 1982, she began attending Redondo Union High School but dropped out at age 15 to enter the porn industry.
+During her early school years, Lords developed a rebellious attitude, and was often angry at her mother.
+Although Hays, a cocaine dealer, initially treated her and the family well, he began entering Lords' bedroom at night and molesting her in her sleep.
+After her mother broke up with Hays due to his frequent drug use, her mother began dating Hays' friend, who offered to let the family temporarily live with him.
+Lords refused to follow them to a new place and her mother left her behind with her older sister Lorraine.
+Her mother and two younger sisters eventually found a new apartment.

 I never wanted to be like my mother.
 You know, kids at sixteen, a husband who drinks and beats you.
 When I hit L.A., I said 'There's gonna be some changes here.'
 I hated the world.
 I was hateful to my mother.
 If I came home from a date at 11:30 and my mother questioned me, I'd say, 'I was out fucking somebody!'
 I wasn't.
 I just wanted to piss my mother off.